HackNOLA/ipfs-to-eth.domain-setup/README.md

 3. Select your first website repository from the dropdown menu.

 4. For frameworks, select “Other” and then at the bottom of the page, click “Deploy Site”.
+If you are deploying a website built in a specific JavaScript framework, please refer to these [resources](https://docs.fleek.co/hosting/site-deployment/).

 5. After your website is done deploying, at the top, click "Verify on IPFS".
 And then open up the link provided for your in the build log.